-- The soil is waterlogged only within five metres of a gateway or other access point and access is required to an area of land that is not waterlogged; - The area is an established track to land that is not waterlogged; - Mechanical operations are required to improve the drainage of the land: - Mechanical operations are essential for the welfare of humans or animals; - It is essential to harvest a crop of fresh vegetables and/or fruit to meet contractual deadlines, or where the quality of the produce would deteriorate if not lifted; - It is necessary for the protection of animal welfare during periods of extreme weather conditions. - DARD has granted a temporary exemption from this rule because of extreme weather conditions, in which case you will need to comply with any conditions that are attached including reinstatement requirements.
+- ► The soil is waterlogged only within 5 metres of a gateway or other access point and access is required to an area of land that is not waterlogged. - The area is an established track to land that is not waterlogged. - ▶ Mechanical operations are required to improve the drainage of the land. - ▶ Poaching of soil is a necessary consequence of works that are required to ensure the welfare of humans or animals. - ▶ It is essential to harvest a crop of fresh vegetables and/or fruit to meet contractual deadlines, or where the quality of the produce would deteriorate if not lifted. - ▶ It is necessary for the protection of animal welfare during periods of extreme weather conditions. - ▶ DARD has granted a temporary exemption from this rule because of extreme weather conditions, in which case you will need to comply with any conditions that are attached including reinstatement requirements. - Supplementary feeding sites and sacrifice areas should be rotated and managed to prevent excessive trampling, poaching or vehicle rutting to minimise soil erosion and must not cause runoff to waterways.
+Sacrifice areas must be ploughed and sown in the following spring.
+Natural regeneration (recovery of the sward) and surface seeding will be permitted provided there is at least 90% grass/crop coverage by the end of spring. - You must avoid overgrazing grassland, semi-natural habitat, or archaeological sites with livestock in such numbers which would damage the growth, quality or species composition of vegetation on that land to any significant degree (that is, where there is no vegetative cover and/or there is evidence of run-off or standing water).